 Normal check in is at 3:00 pm and check out is 10:00 am.
 Contact us about a week before your stay if you want to come early or stay a little later.
 If we don’t have another guest leaving or coming right next to your stay and can get the cottage cleaned in time, we will work out a good time for you.

-As a friendly request, please do not alter anything in the cottage.
-If you would like something moved or changed, check with us first.
-A few examples: do not move the furniture (like cabinets), to not remove nails or nail things to the walls, or do not remove the window screens.
-Basically, treat the cottage like your own place, we will be happy to return your security deposit.
-Damage may occur, which can happen of course, please tell us honestly and we will work with you to resolve the matter.
+As a friendly request, please check with us first if you would like something moved or changed in the cottage.
+Please do not move the furniture (like cabinets); do not remove nails or nail things to the walls; and do not remove the window screens.
+Basically, treat the cottage like your own place.
+We understand that accidental damage may occur.
+If you tell us honestly, we will work with you to resolve the matter.

 The cottages come with basic pots, pans, dishes, cups, flatware, coffee maker, microwave, etc. that you should need.
 You will need to bring your own hair dryer and shower soaps, shampoo etc. If you miss something after you arrive, let us know and we will likely have it at the house for your use.

 While there is a charcoal grill at each cottage, you will need to bring your own charcoal and lighter fluid.

 The cottages come with pillows, sheets and light summer blankets for each bed.
 You will need to bring your own warmer blankets and towels, including kitchen towels.

 You will also need to bring your own paper products such as paper towels, napkins, and toilet paper.